jjfraney/bells/server/README.md

 ## Belltower

 The Belltower is the control surface for playing bell samples.
-It suports primitives similar to generic playback device such as 'play' and 'status'.
+It supports primitives similar to generic playback device such as 'play' and 'status'.

 ### Commands